Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability

-\paragraph{SoTA comparison.} Comparison to state-of-the-art works is presented in \cref{tab:SOTA}.
-Note, our goal is to understand the underpinnings of video memorability through a model that provides spatio-temporal attention.
-Nevertheless, our basic Transformer model that uses a single feature encoder (CLIP) achieves results comparable to SoTA.
-When we include text descriptions (\cref{tab:text_ablation} R2) results on Memento10k val (0.744) and test set (0.713) are the highest.
+\paragraph{SoTA comparison.} Comparison to state-of-the-art works on Memento10k with different setups (val or test split, {with} / {without} captions) is presented in \cref{tab:SOTA}.
+Note, our goal is to understand the attentional factors driving video memorability through a model that provides spatio-temporal attention.
+Nevertheless, our model with a single feature encoder (CLIP) achieves results comparable to SoTA (Memento10k: 0.706 val, 0.662 test).
+With captions, we obtain 0.713 (test).
+To interpret model performance reported as RC scores, we note that a model that performs well is expected to approach a human-human consistency RC of 0.73 for \emph{Memento10K}~\cite{Newman2020}.

 Furthermore, our model is trained only on the Memento10k training set, while all baselines train on a combination of image and video memorability datasets.

-\paragraph{Image and video memorability cross-prediction.} We evaluate our model on the image memorability task (assuming $T{=}1$) on the LaMem dataset~\cite{khosla_understanding_2015} and match SoTA results (0.720 RC~\cite{squalli2018Lamem}) confirming the model's effectiveness.
-Previous studies~\cite{Newman2020} pretrain models on image memorability datasets and then fine-tune them for video memorability prediction. \cref{tab:image_to_video} R2 \vs~R4 show a small improvement in Memento10k RC score from 0.706 to 0.715 with LaMem pretraining.
-However other results do not improve.
-We also observe that training on one dataset and evaluating on another (rows 1-3) usually leads to significant degradation, something for future work.
+For example, pretraining on LaMem~\cite{squalli2018Lamem} and fine-tuning on Memento10k improves performance from 0.706 to 0.715.
+For completeness, we present cross-domain transfer results of pretraining and fine-tuning our model on image or video memorability datasets and evaluation on all in the supplement, \cref{sec:imagetovideo}.